 2. Experimental procedures and results are narrated in the past tense (what you did, what you found, etc.) whereas conclusions from your results are given in the present tense.

 3. Mathematical equations and statistical tests are considered mathematical methods and should be described in this section along with the actual experimental work.
+(Show a sample calculation, state the type of test(s) performed and program used)

-5. If any of your methods is fully described in a previous publication (yours or someone else’s), you can cite that instead of describing the procedure again.
+5. If any of your methods is fully described in a previous publication (yours or someone else’s), you can cite work that instead of describing the procedure again.

 Example: The chromosomes were counted at meiosis in the anthers with the standard acetocarmine technique of Snow (1955).

 The function of this section is to summarize general trends in the data without comment, bias, or interpretation.
 The results of statistical tests applied to your data are reported in this section although conclusions about your original hypotheses are saved for the Discussion section.
+In other words, you state "the P-value" in Results and whether below/above 0.05 and thus significant/not significant while in the Discussion you restate the P-value and then formally state what that means beyond "significant/not significant".

 Tables and figures should be used when they are a more efficient way to convey information than verbal description.
 They must be independent units, accompanied by explanatory captions that allow them to be understood by someone who has not read the text.
 Do not repeat in the text the information in tables and figures, but do cite them, with a summary statement when that is appropriate.
 Example: